JennerPalacios/RocketMaps-Simple-Bot/README.md

 4) And assign bot access to your server: https://finitereality.github.io/permissions/?v=0

 # LAUNCHING IT:
-Using command promp or bash: node SimpleBot.js
+Using command prompt or bash: node SimpleBot.js

 -You close that window, the bot connection is terminated